 We believe that the combination of entrepreneurship and circular economy are critical to the necessary regeneration of our planet.
 This is why we've created a programme focused on the road from ideas to sustainable solutions whether you will be a specialist, leader or entrepreneur in the future.
 We highlight trending topics from consumerism and smart building to biological regeneration and more.

-To succeed, a circular economy requires a decentralised, community-based way of solving linear problems and we, therefore, acknowledge that no one company or government can succeed on their own.
-The Viikki-based Circulator 2.0 pre-incubator programme has direct access to this circular community.
+The Viikki-based Circulator 3.0 pre-incubator programme has direct access to a growing professional circular economy community.
 Circular economy requires every player to understand the effect of their own actions in the loop of reusing resources.
-The intense eight-week programme will focus on several areas of circular economy to give its participants a full-circle understanding of the subject.
-In addition, we cover a set of entrepreneurial skills such as problem-defining & solution prototyping.
-The programme will have a strong focus on developing skills in ecosystem cooperation – the key to building a successful community.
+The eight-week, twelve workshop programme will focus on several areas of circular economy from production, consumer behaviours, all the way to the end of the material's life cycles.
+In addition, we'll cover a set of key entrepreneurial skills such as problem-defining & solution prototyping.

-The programme is produced in partnership with the MiXi Centre, the Helsinki Think Company, and is powered by the City of Helsinki as a part of the Campus Incubators network.
+The programme is powered by the City of Helsinki as a part of the Campus Incubators network.

-More specifically, your goal in the programme will be to develop a fully fledged business idea with a complete first draft of your circular economy business model using the circular economy business model canvas.
-We'll learn how to identify your customers, their problems, your value proposal, and how to create and deliver that value within the frame of the circular economy.
-If you complete the canvas, you'll be entitled to the Circulator 2.0 diploma, which can be exchanged for ECTS credits or attached to your CV.
+More specifically, your goal in the programme will be to develop a fully fledged business or activist idea with a complete first draft of your circular economy business model canvas.
+We'll learn how to identify your customers, their problems, your value proposal, and how to create and deliver that value within the frame of circular economy.
+If you complete the canvas, you'll be entitled to the Circulator 3.0 diploma, which can be exchanged for ECTS credits or attached to your CV.
+More importantly, you find friends within circular economy, who are all striving for action in sustainability.

-Circulator 2.0 will be held from 14 April to 9 June, and will consist of around two workshops a week, with some weeks having more or less.
+Circulator 3.0 will be held from 7 October to 12 December, and will consist of one or two workshops a week.
 The main locations for the programme will be the Helsinki Incubators space located at the City Centre Campus of the University of Helsinki, as well as the Viikki Campus Helsinki Think Company space.
 We'll also have events and extra activities elsewhere in the capital region and beyond.
 The programme will be held in English, and we'll meet in person during the workshops.

-As the programme will be packed with activities, it's advisable to clear space in your calendar to make the most of it.
-We recommend you reserve at least six hours for the workshops and three hours a week for the fieldwork and associated reading per week.
+The third edition of the programme will have more of an emphasis on your personal freedom.
+We will learn and test the entrepreneurial methods together in our workshops.
+The amount you contribute outside the workshops will determine your success as a new leader in your field in circular economy.
+It's advisable to clear space in your calendar to make the most of it.
+We recommend you reserve at least three hours a week for the fieldwork, prototype building and associated reading per week.

 We welcome applications from anyone who's enthusiastic about creating change and willing to learn.
 You can apply with an existing idea or come create one with us.
-If you're still working on your idea, we strongly recommend reading the suggestions from our advisory board on circular economy to evaluate and generate your idea based on them.
-Read those suggestions here.
+If you are wondering if your idea is related to the circular economy we recommend you take a look at the Ellen McArthur Foundation's definition of the subject here.

 Individual applicants and teams do not need to be affiliated with the University of Helsinki to apply, what matters is your motivation and ability to attend onsite.
 Students, researchers, staff, alumni, and enthusiastic citizens are all equally welcome to join and come create the change they want to see!